Valer100/winaccent/README_v1.2.0.md

 ---

-### Convert HEX color to RGB tuple
+### Convert HEX color string to RGB tuple
-This module has a function that allows you to convert a HEX color to an RGB tuple.
-Useful if the GUI toolkit you're using expects using RGB tuples as colors instead of HEX colors.
+This module has a function that allows you to convert a HEX color string to an RGB tuple.
+Useful if the GUI toolkit you're using expects using RGB tuples as colors instead of HEX string colors.

-The function that does this is `hex_to_rgb()` and takes `hex` as an argument, where `hex` is the hex color you want to convert to an RGB tuple.
+The function that does this is `hex_to_rgb()` and takes `hex` as an argument, where `hex` is the hex string color you want to convert to an RGB tuple.
 Here's how you can use it:

 ```python
 import winaccent